somof/CarND-PID-Control-Project/README.md

 ### Effect of the P.I.D.

 PID method controls a vehicle using difference from reference signals.
-The signal is called CTE(Cross Track Error) as follwoing figure.
+The signal is called CTE(Cross Track Error) as following figure.

 <img width=600 src="img/PID_CTE.png">